As interior home design heads towards a more open plan, spacious living environment, it’s no surprise to see a rise in traditional patio doors.

 Given the considerable size of a bi-fold door, they can dominate exterior walls; even in larger properties.
 The best way to avoid this is to ensure that the room beyond is suitably varied and well-decorated, and to divide the patio with regular features.
 A long dining table that runs parallel to the door will achieve this.
 It’s a perfect setting for summer parties, and it’ll ensure that the eye isn’t confronted with a large empty space.

 For the sake of convenience, you might wish to install a retractable canopy just above your bi-fold doors.
 This will eliminate the need to clutter up your patio with parasols.
-You’ll want to consider the angle at which sunlight will meet the door, however; even when retracted, your canopy might well cast a shadow over your bifold doors at certain times of day.
+You’ll want to consider the angle at which sunlight will meet the door, however; even when retracted, your canopy might well cast a shadow over your bifold doors at certain times of the day.

 Posted on: 22 August 2018